NextronSystems/thor-manual/signatures/yara.rst

 * **unpack_source**

-  * The file's origins, separated by ``>`` (e.g. ``EMAIL>ZIP`` if it was contained in a ZIP file that was an email attachment)
+  * The file's origins, separated by ``>``, for example ``EMAIL>ZIP`` if the file was contained in a ZIP archive that arrived as an email attachment
-  * For possible values of a file's origin, see ``unpack_parent``.
+  * For possible origin values, see ``unpack_parent``

 * **permissions**

-  * The permissions of the file.
+  * The permissions of the file
   * On Unix systems, this is a string representation of the file mode.
   * On Windows, this contains the DACL of the file, separated with / (e.g "BUILTIN\Users:W / BUILTIN\Administrators:F")

 * **age**

-  * The file's age (in days), based on its creation timestamp.
+  * The file's age in days, based on its creation timestamp
-  * If the file does not have a creation timestamp (e.g. because the underlying filesystem does not provide one), this is NaN.
+  * If the file does not have a creation timestamp, for example because the underlying file system does not provide one, the value is ``NaN``

-Yara Rule with THOR External Variable:
+YARA rule using a THOR external variable:

 .. code-block:: yara
    :linenos: